 Users can avoid getting infected by banking Trojans such as Dridex by staying clear of suspiciously looking emails.
-To stay completely safe one should never launch files downloaded from emails which were delivered from unknown senders.
+To stay completely safe one should never launch files downloaded from emails that were delivered from unknown senders.
 A clear indication of the malicious nature of downloaded files can be that when opened, Microsoft Office files will prompt the user to enable macros – something users should never do to avoid infection.
 Additionally, it is advised to keep an updated version of a trusted antivirus product on a machine at all times.

 How does Dridex trojan spread?

 Dridex mainly spreads using spam email campaigns and makes its way into targeted machines in the form of malicious email attachments.
 The emails are designed to resemble financial-related messages, such as invoice delivery from real businesses, and usually contain a malicious Microsoft Office document as an attachment.

 Social engineering is used to trick potential victims into downloading and opening attached files, which when run execute a malicious macro that installs the Dridex banking trojan on the machine.

 How to detect Dridex using ANY.RUN?

 If Dridex trojan wasn't detected or you want to double-check you can use additional ANY.RUN functionality to get more from your analysis.
 During execution, Dridex unpacks itself in memory and enters the long-drawn-out loop.
 On each loop iteration malware output debug string "Installing...", so if you run into this first think that this is Dridex

 Figure 3: Dridex debug output

 Even though Dridex popularity has declined somewhat since its initial release, it is still an extremely popular and capable malware that is used in several attacks targeting companies in Europe and North America.
 Thanks to advanced persistence mechanisms and almost untraceable C&C servers, Dridex attacks are very hard to battle, making this malware extremely effective.

 Thankfully, malware hunting services like ANY.RUN allow researchers to study threats similar to Dridex to set up effective countermeasures.